Standards-Based Gradebook Setup

 • All skills currently linked to a course will be shown in the gradebook.

-Closer View of Standards-Based Gradebook
+Standards-Based Gradebook Example

 Standards-Based Report Card Example

-Skills, Groups, and Skill Sets
+Skills, Skill Groups, and Skill Sets

 • Skills are the standards on which students are assessed.
 Skills have colored dots to their left in the interface.

-• Skill Sets are entire collections of groups and skills.
+• Skill Sets are entire collections of skill groups and skills.
 Typically a school might have one skill set containing all the subjects taught for each grade level in the school.

 A skill set with all groups and skills collapsed:

-Click on Admin / Manage Skill Sets (or you can click on Admin / Course Gradebook Settings / Manage Skill Sets).
+You can view existing skill sets by clicking on Admin / Manage Skill Sets (or you can click on Admin / Course Gradebook Settings / Manage Skill Sets).

 You will see the list of existing skill sets.
 Click on a skill set to review or edit the included skills.

-Tip: When creating or editing skill sets, it is best to organize the skills in an editable document that allows you to copy/paste the spell-checked text to the SchoolWise web skill form (rather than typing the text free hand).
+When creating or editing skill sets, it is best to organize the skills in an editable document that allows you to copy/paste the spell-checked text to the SchoolWise web skill form (rather than typing the text free hand).

 Managing Skill Sets